Omar4869/HomeLab/README.md

 # Home Security Lab

-This repository documents my home security lab built using VMware.
-It is used to simulate different attacks and test various defense measures.
+This repository documents projects from my home security lab built with VMware.
+It is not intended to provide step-by-step instructions for reproducing the lab environment.
+The lab is used to simulate various attacks and test different defense measures.

 ## Overview
 The home security lab features: